 Using a breast pump

+No. But if there are times you’ll be away from your baby, like if you’re going back to work or school, you may need a breast pump.
 A breast pump helps you remove breast milk from your breasts.
 You can use the milk at a later time to feed your baby.
-Breast pumps can help you in lots of ways:
+Breast milk that you pump from your breasts is called expressed milk.

 - If you go back to work or school, you still can feed your baby breast milk.